MicrosoftDocs/query-docs/query-languages/m/metadata.md

 ]
 ```

-Metadata records are not preserved when a value is used with an operator or function that constructs a new value.
+Metadata records aren't preserved when a value is used with an operator or function that constructs a new value.
 For example, if two text values are concatenated using the &amp; operator, the metadata of the resulting text value is an empty record [].

-The standard library functions `Value.RemoveMetadata` and `Value.ReplaceMetadata` can be used to remove all metadata from a value and to replace a value’s metadata.
+The standard library functions [Value.RemoveMetadata](value-removemetadata.md) and [Value.ReplaceMetadata](value-replacemetadata.md) can be used to remove all metadata from a value and to replace a value's metadata.

+## Limitations

+Some hosts that use power query to transform or move data don't support storing custom meta data into storage.
+These hosts don't support storing the custom meta data:

+* Power BI dataflows
+* Fabric Dataflow Gen2
+* Power Platform dataflows